indigo-dc/indigo-datacloud-releases/indigo1/tosca-pt1.md

 The **[INDIGO TOSCA Types](https://github.com/indigo-dc/tosca-types/tree/v1.0.1)** repository  shows a YAML description of new types added in the INDIGO project to extend TOSCA Simple Profile in YAML Version 1.0 to add high level entities.
 In the examples directory there are a set of TOSCA documents using these types that will be supported by the INDIGO components.

+* The **TOSCA Parser** now supports profile definition extensions that can be accessed via a custom tosca_definitions_version.
+Extensions can be added by creating a module in the "toscaparser/extensions" directory.
+See the ["nfv"](https://github.com/indigo-dc/tosca-parser/tree/0.5.1/toscaparser/extensions/nfv) module for an example.

 <a id="id2"></a>
 ### What's new